bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-05-03-love-lies-bleeding.md

 The cast was keen to soak up all the influences.
 But what drew them was Glass’s own originality.
 ‘Few filmmakers are making movies as cinematic, lively, and stylised as Rose,’ says Kristen Stewart.
 ‘She makes movies that don't emulate other movies, even though you can see her inspirations.
 What she does comes from somewhere so truthful that the framework, architecture, and voice of the movie become distinctly hers.
 I think she wants to scare people and scare herself in a way that is not for titillating purposes, but really to make you turn around and look at yourself.’

 Adds Dave Franco, ‘This is a story where you truly can’t predict where it's going.
 The vibe is at once weird and scary and human and full of crazy family drama.
 And what I love about Rose is she doesn’t ever hold back.
 You realise anything can happen in this movie, which keeps you excited and on your toes every step of the way.
 And yet, even though things are very heightened, and the characters very flawed, I think a lot of people can relate to things they’re going through.’

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **LOVE LIES BLEEDING**
 _Directed by_: Rose Glass
-©: Crack in the Earth Rights LLC,
-Channel Four Television Corporation
+©: Crack in the Earth Rights LLC,  Channel Four Television Corporation
 _an_ Escape Plan/Lobo Films _production_
 _Developed in association with_: Film4
 _Presented by_: A24, Film4
 _Executive Producers_: Ollie Madden, Daniel Battsek, David Kimbangi, Susan Kirr